 \subsection{Regret}

-An obstacle to address is the different languages used in MAB and infinite-horizon discounted RL literature.
-While MAB community often measures algorithms' performance by regrets, the community of infinite-horizon RL uses the \textit{sample complexity of exploration}~\citep{kakade2003sample} (sample complexity in short).
-These two notions are often not translatable to each other, as regrets measures the quantity of cumulative sub-optimailities but sample complexity counts the number of sub-optimailities that violate a threshold $\epsilon$.
-In addition to the difference between cumulative sub-optimality value vs. number of sub-optimailities.
-The sample complexity is simply not a function of $T$ (total number of rounds in the context of bandits).
-Two $T$-steps optimal MDP learners will measured equally "good" in terms of sample complexities in the first $T$ steps, but could be significantly different in terms of regret measures.
+An obstacle to address is the different languages used in bandits and infinite-horizon discounted RL literature.
+While bandits community often measures algorithms' performance by regret, the community of infinite-horizon RL often uses the \textit{sample complexity of exploration}~\citep{kakade2003sample} (sample complexity in short).
+These two notions are often not translatable to each other, as regret measures the quantity of cumulative sub-optimailities but sample complexity counts the number of sub-optimailities that violate a threshold $\epsilon$.
+In addition to the difference between cumulative sub-optimality value vs. number of sub-optimailities, the sample complexity is not a function of the total number of rounds $T$.
+Two $T$-step optimal MDP learners, in the sense that they reach the optimal policy in $T$ steps, could be considered equally ``good'' in terms of sample complexity during those initial $T$ steps, but they could show significant differences in terms of regret measures.

-To the end of black box reduction, we align the performance measures by leveraging a recent regret definition for discounted infinite-horizon MDPs, used by~\citet{liu2020regret, he2020nearly, zhou2021provably}, which measures the cumulative sub-optimality $V^*(s_t) - V_t(s_t)$.